 Established in 2011, the mission of KCC Urban Farm is to grow a variety of produce organically and to catalyze thought, dialogue, and action around food system issues.
 Managed by staff, students, and faculty, the quarter-acre site includes approximately 7,000 square feet for cultivation and learning experiences for the entire Kingsborough community.
 The Farm produces approximately 4,000 pounds of fresh vegetables each year most of which are distributed to students for free in partnership with Single Stop.
 KCC Urban Farm is an outdoor laboratory for examining how a wide range of issues intersect with our food system.
 KCC’s Urban Farm has become a place for Kingsborough students to explore sustainability issues in an engaging, hands-on environment.

-Counseling and Health Services oversees the Counseling Center, Student Wellness Center, Health Center, and Women’s Center.
+Counseling and Health Services oversees the Counseling Center, Wellness Center, Health Center, and Women’s Center.

 Room D-102, Ext.
 5975

 All currently enrolled Kingsborough students are eligible to receive free and confidential personal counseling through the Counseling Center.
-In the Counseling Center, students will find trained and caring mental health professionals committed to providing services in a safe, supportive environment free of judgment.
+Students will find trained and caring mental health professionals committed to providing services in a safe, supportive environment free of judgment.

 The mission of the Counseling Center is to facilitate meaningful personal growth and the fullest academic development of each individual.
-The staff assists students with adjustment, as well as behavioral, emotional and/or academic challenges.
-Counselors also provide the Kingsborough Community with ongoing education regarding mental health issues and consultation/assessment in crisis situations
+The staff assists students with adjustment, as well as behavioral, emotional, and academic challenges.
+Counselors also provide the Kingsborough Community with ongoing education regarding mental health issues and consultation/assessment in crises.

-Through counseling, students can gain assistance in developing positive coping strategies to help balance the challenging demands of school and personal life such as stress, trauma, family concerns, loss, anxiety, depression, and life transitions.
+Through counseling, students can develop positive coping strategies to help balance the challenging demands of school and personal life, such as stress, trauma, family concerns, loss, anxiety, depression, and life transitions.

 Room A-108 E and F, Ext.
 5300

-The Student Wellness Center (SWC) is a unit within Counseling and Health Services.
-The Student Wellness Center provides health and mental health education, and supportive services in an integrated and holistic way.
-Its main objective is to provide a safe place on campus that takes into account the diverse needs and backgrounds of Kingsborough’s students and to promote self-care.
-During each visit a Wellness Counselor will provide the student with a level of support where their challenges will be respectfully addressed and kept confidential.
-The Wellness Counselor will also help to facilitate an environment where the student will be able to address their concerns, create a plan, and/or problem solve and will develop health solutions targeted toward positive changes and transformation.
-In addition to wellness visits, SWC services include, but are not limited to mental health screenings, and preventative psychoeducational events, HIV testing, and recruitment to health insurance.
-SWC services and programs are provided by physical and mental health professionals, peer educators, and undergraduate and graduate level interns.
+The Wellness Center provides health and mental health education and supportive services in an integrated and holistic way.
+Its main objective is to provide a safe space that considers Kingsborough’s students’ diverse needs and backgrounds and promotes self-care.
+During each visit, a Wellness Counselor will support the student where their challenges will be kept confidential.
+The Wellness Counselor will also help facilitate an environment where the student will address their concerns, create a plan, problem-solve, and develop health solutions through positive changes and transformation.
+In addition to wellness visits, the Wellness Center services include mental health screenings and virtual preventative psychoeducational events.
+Mental health professionals, health educator, and graduate interns provide Wellness Center services and programs.

 For further information go to https://www.kbcc.cuny.edu/counselingservices/counselinghealthservices.html#swc